 The Servite Order

-Although the Seven Holy Founders of the Servite Order in Florence are credited with starting devotion to Our Lady of Sorrows in 1239, its scriptural basis is found in the Gospel of John, especially where Jesus hands over Mary and John into each other’s care (Jn 19:25).
+The Seven Holy Founders of the Servite Order in Florence are credited with starting the devotion to Our Lady of Sorrows in 1239,

-The devotion must also have been developed by the plaintive Latin hymn Stabat mater dolorosa, commonly attributed to Franciscan friar Jacopone da Todi (1230-1306):
+The devotion must also have been developed by the plaintive Latin hymn Stabat Mater dolorosa, (See below) commonly attributed to Franciscan friar Jacopone da Todi (1230-1306):